CellMigrationLab/LabConstrictor/.tools/docs/personal_access_token.md

        > Grants read & write access to repository contents (needed for cloning, editing, and pushing files)
    - *(Optional: To only work with public repositories, select **public_repo** instead of **repo**)*
 7. Click **Generate token** at the bottom
-8. **Copy** your new token immediately — you won’t see it again!
+8. **Copy** your new token right away.
+You won’t be able to see it again later!
-9. Paste the token into your notebook’s `GitHub-token` field so API calls authenticate as the chosen owner.
+9. Paste the token into your notebook’s `GitHub-token` field, so API calls authenticate as the chosen owner.

 ---